cygri/prefix.cc/bulk-imports/README.md

   valid in prefix.cc.
 - Processing: Richard changed line breaks to Unix style
 - Status: Imported into prefix.cc live site via csv-import.php

+## lov-mappings-20190526.csv

+- Creator: Ghislain Atemezing <ghislain.atemezing@mondeca.com>
+- Date: 2019-05-26
+- Source: Ghislain sent this to Richard in an effort to get prefix.cc updated with the latest additions to LOV.
+- Processing: Richard changed line breaks to Unix style